 22. Molly McGrath

-Name | Molly McGrath |
+Full Name | Molly Anne McGrath |

-Date of birth | June 6, 1989 |
+Date of Birth | June 6, 1989 |

-Place of birth | San Francisco, California, US |
+Place of Birth | San Francisco, California, U.S. |

 At Boston College, Molly McGrath began her career in sports reporting by doing interviews for the school’s website and working as an intern for NESN and WHDH-TV.
 Then, as a production assistant at ESPN, the former college cheerleader was eventually employed by the Boston Celtics as an in-arena presenter.
 In addition, a position as a sideline reporter for Fox Sports’ coverage of college football and basketball and the NFL was secured due to her outstanding performance in that area.
 With her hiring by ESPN as a college football sideline reporter and co-host of College Football Live in 2016, she completed a full circle in her professional journey.